History of the Houston Rockets: 2013–2016: Harden and Howard duo

 Prior to the 2015–16 season, the Rockets acquired Ty Lawson from the Denver Nuggets in exchange for Joey Dorsey, Nick Johnson, Kostas Papanikolaou, Pablo Prigioni, and a 2016 first round draft pick.
 Expectations were high for the Rockets coming into the season.
 Lawson was supposed to take some of the ball-handling pressures off of Harden, and they were bringing back nearly the same team that made it to the Western Conference Finals the previous year.
 However, things did not go according to plan.
 Kevin McHale was fired at the beginning of the season after the Rockets only won 4 of their first 11 games.
 J. B. Bickerstaff, his assistant, took over the head coaching duties.
 The Rockets struggled to remain in the playoff contention throughout the season due to inconsistent play and injuries.
 Lawson was waived mid-season in a buyout agreement.
 Houston only clinched the eight seed in the 2016 playoffs by beating the Kings in the last game of the regular season.
 In the first round of the playoffs, the Rockets played the Warriors, who were coming off a record-breaking regular season.
 The Rockets once again lost to the Warriors in 5 games.

 After a disappointing season, the Rockets had to make some significant changes to their roster.
 Howard wasn't happy with his role and the team overall still lacked an identity.
 On June 1, 2016, the Rockets named Mike D'Antoni as their new head coach.
 Howard opted out of the final year of his contract later in June, and signed with the Atlanta Hawks in July.
 With Howard gone, Harden was now the undisputed franchise player.
 Harden reaffirmed his commitment to the franchise when he signed a four-year, $118.1 million contract extension in July.
-The Rockets also signed Ryan Anderson and Eric Gordon, two perimeter players who complemented Harden and fit D'Antoni's style of play.
+The Rockets also signed Ryan Anderson and Eric Gordon.